How to Rekey a Lock to Match an Existing Key

 It may not be worth doing yourself if you only have one or two locks.
 If you make a mistake, pins and springs will fly everywhere, and a local locksmith will charge more to get it back together.

-But if you’re rekeying multiple locks, there can be some saving.
+But if you’re rekeying multiple locks, there can be some savings.

 Amazon has rekey kits available at good prices.
 They have both 1) kits designed to rekey a few locks to a specific key provided in the kit and 2) larger kits that will allow you to freely rekey your locks to any old key.